MobileASR: A resource-aware on-device learning framework for user voice personalization applications on mobile phones: Resource-aware adaptive on-device personalization Methodology

 \subsection{Training procedure}

-Due to limited resources available on mobile phones, on-device training has to make sure that sufficient resources are made available to train the model long enough to learn the mapping, but not so long that it overfits the training data.
-We propose Algorithm \ref{alg:adaptive-odt}, Resource-aware ODT process, keeping these two constraints in check.
-The algorithm is as follows: \begin{itemize} \item The training procedure begins after the sub-model has been determined and continues as long it satisfies the stopping criteria threshold. \item The stopping criteria is a combination of two thresholds: the first threshold is battery-based, while the second one is accuracy-based. \item The battery threshold halts the training procedure if the mobile phones' current battery ($B_a$) degrades below a certain percentage (b \%). \item The accuracy threshold stops the training procedure if the model does not improve over the ``p" (patience parameter) number of epochs. \end{itemize}
+Due to limited resources available on mobile phones, on-device training has to make sure that sufficient resources are made available to train the model long enough to learn the mapping, but careful enough not to overfit the training data.
+We propose Algorithm \ref{alg:adaptive-odt}, Resource-aware on-device training process, keeping these two constraints in check.
+The algorithm is as follows: \begin{itemize} \item The training procedure begins after the sub-model has been determined and continues as long it satisfies the stopping criteria threshold.
+The stopping criteria is a combination of two thresholds: the first threshold is battery, and memory-based, while the second one is accuracy-based. \item The training procedure is halted either when mobile phones' current battery ($B_a$) degrades below a certain percentage (b \%), or if it reaches the lower memory threshold (m). \item The accuracy threshold stops the training procedure if the model does not improve over the ``p" (patience parameter) number of epochs. \end{itemize}

-Given the limited cache memory available on mobile phones, we propose an approach to handling training cache.
-We train the selected sub-model with N utterances and then remove the stored data upon completion of one training session.
+Given the limited storage available on mobile phones, we propose an approach to handle the training data efficiently.
+We train the selected sub-model with N utterances and then remove the stored data upon completing one training session.
 The next session is resumed after N new utterances are acquired.
-Figure \ref{fig:workflow_training} captures the sequence of steps involved in the training procedure.
 In each session, we train the sub-model using the train signature for T epochs with a batch size of B. The checkpoints at the end of each epoch are saved and restored using save and load signature functions.
 The decision to save the on-device trained model or resume training is outlined by the stopping criteria as described previously.
-The personalised model saved at E'th effective epoch is then used to translate the newly saved recordings using the predict signature.
-Figure \ref{fig:workflow_training} shows the optimised model with the workflow for training.
+The personalized model saved at the end of training is then used to translate the newly saved recordings using the predict signature.
+Figure \ref{fig:workflow_training} shows the optimized model with the workflow for training.